maxbarrett/web-components/README.md

 document.body.appendChild(clone);
 ```

-Best practice to append template content to a shadow root.
+(Best practice to append template content to a shadow root) TODO?
+Markup, CSS & JS outside of the `<content>` tags are an ideal place to store presentation details.

 There's no way to 'preload' assets of a template for both server and client.